 Ranked #1 for universities less than 50 years old by the Times Higher Education, EPFL is one of the two Swiss federal institutes of technology and one of the Europe's most innovative and dynamic institutes, offering exceptional resources and facilities for research.
 Working with top EPFL faculty and doctoral students, you will discover its innovation hub, home to more than 300 laboratories and research groups, and focus on driving innovation and technology transfer for your business.

-Full professor at the College of Management of Technology at EPFL and Vice President for Innovation
+Full professor and Vice President for Innovation

 Chair of Entrepreneurship and Technology Commercialization (ENTC), Deputy Editor at the Academy of Management Journal (AMJ), Visiting professor at the Business School of Imperial College, Doctorate from the University of St. Gallen (UNISG), Venia legendi from the Munich School of Management (LMU)

 Pierre Vandergheynst leads the institute of electrical engineering at EPFL focusing on data analytics and artificial intelligence.
 His research addresses the modern challenges businesses face in big data processing and exploring ways to organize this information to gain new insights on consumer preferences.
 He works with networks of all kinds, from social media to the human brain.
 His expertise also encompasses: computational harmonic analysis, inverse problems, compressive sensing and computer vision.

 Full Professor of Electrical Engineering and of Computer and Communication Sciences and Vice President for Education

 M.S. degree in physics and the Ph.D. degree in mathematical

 physics from the Université catholique de Louvain, Belgium

 Postdoctoral Researcher with the Signal Processing Laboratory, EPFL and EPFL’s Vice-President for Education